FlakM/blog/blog-static/content/posts/finding_stuff.md

 ## Using `grep` to locate strings

+`grep` was released over 50 years ago and has become ubiquitous for text searching.
-Nowadays, `grep` has become ubiquitous.
-Most linux distributions ship it by default.
+Even though there might be a more modern alternative, it's still an invaluable tool since most linux distributions ship it by default.
 I find myself reaching for it when I have a file or directory and a pattern to look for or a command with long output like curl with `-i` flag, but I’m only interested in a small subset of specific headers.

 `grep` will simply print the lines that match the given pattern.
 For instance, imagine we want to find references to `atuin` in the dotfiles directory.